Beach Park, Illinois: Education

-Beach Park School District #3 schools are Beach Park Middle School, Howe Elementary, Kenneth Murphy Elementary, Newport Elementary, and Oak Crest Elementary.
-Our Lady of Humility School is a Catholic school that opened in 1958.
+Beach Park Community Consolidated School District 3 schools are Beach Park Middle School, Howe Elementary, Kenneth Murphy Elementary, Newport Elementary, and Oak Crest Elementary.
+Our Lady of Humility School was a Catholic school that operated from 1958-2026.
 High-school-age students typically attend Zion-Benton Township High School.

 Public safety

 The village of Beach Park is policed by the Lake County Sheriff's Office.
 The village has contracted with the Sheriff's Office to provide additional Deputy Sheriff personnel to patrol the village during the day.
 These deputies are able to call on the resources of multiple deputies, and the members of the Zion, Waukegan and Gurnee police departments should an emergency require it.
 The village has allowed the deputies to use the Village Hall as a small sub-station, which limits the time deputies are out of the area.
 Previously, the deputies had to return to Waukegan or Libertyville for paperwork issues.